suzanbaert/ropensci_reviews/epubr/package_review.md

 ### Review Comments

-- Read function could be more intuitive and in line with what users are already used to.
-Proposal to call it `read_epub`.
-Could it be changed that the first system.file() call is no longer needed, but built-in into the read() function?
+- Read example with system.file() was a bi confusing to me at first.
+Might be good to include an example in the documentation that is just based on a path file.
+- Also wondered whether it would make sense to call the function epub(), read_epub() to be in line with other R packages?

+- Three different epubs have been tried, and all seemed to work.